aastronautss/launch-school-course-301/quizzes.md

 ### 10.

 We use a non-model-backed form when we aren't submitting a form that is directly tied to a model.

+## Lesson 3

+### 1.

+Rendering merely renders a view template, while redirecting triggers a new request (which the browser automatically does in most cases).
+A redirect makes us hit the router and trigger another action, which resets all instance variables.
+Rendering allows us to use our instance variables, which is useful in the cases where we want to display errors attached to ActiveRecord objects.
+When rendering (especially when we are rendering a page that is normally associated with another action), we need to take care to supply it with all the variables it needs.

+### 2.

+Add a value to one of the keys in `flash`.

+### 3.

+We just need to supply the template with the appropriate object that contains the message we would like to display.
+In our temlate, we can add an `if` statement checking to see if that message is present, and display an element if it is there.

+Or, we can use `flash`, but we need to add the message to the `now` attribute to it.

+### 4.

+We should store passwords using a one-way hashing algorithm known as a digest. bcrypt helps us do that automatically, and `has_secure_password` gives us helper methods on an ActiveRecord object.
+When we're checking if a password is valid, we're running the entered password through the hash and comparing that new string with the stored digest.

+### 5.

+We need to use `helper_method` on a controller class and pass it symbols with the names of the methods we'd like to use as view helpers.

+### 6.

+Memoization is the caching of some information to make it so we don't have to hit the database more than once (typically using the ||= operator on an instance variable).

+### 7.

+First, we create a method on a controller (or `ApplicationController` if we want all controllers to inherit it) that checks if the user is logged in (via a value in the session hash), make that method available as a helper, and hide the comment on the template using a conditional on return value of that helper.

+We also need to add a `before_action` to the controller and redirect the user if the `logged_in?` method returns false.

+### 8.

+We can make the table polymorphic by replacing `photo_id`, `video_id`, `post_id` with a `likeable_id` and `likeable_type` column.
+The `type` column stores a string with the ActiveRecord class associated with the 'one' side, and the `id` column stores the ID of that object.

+### 9.

+On the model layer, we add `belongs_to :voteable, polymorphic: true` to the 'many' side, and on each 'one' side, we add `has_many :likes, as: :likeable`.

+### 10.

+An ERD gives us an overview of the objects in our application, along with the data they are storing, as well as their associations (with cardinaltiy and modality).